CMU-Perceptual-Computing-Lab/openpose/doc/prerequisites.md

 ### Ubuntu Prerequisites
 1. Ubuntu - **Anaconda should not be installed** on your system.
 Anaconda includes a Protobuf version that is incompatible with Caffe.
 Either you uninstall anaconda and install protobuf via apt-get, or you compile your own Caffe and link it to OpenPose.
 2. Install **CMake GUI**:
     - Ubuntu 14 or 16: run the command `sudo apt-get install cmake-qt-gui`.
-Note: If you prefer to use CMake through the command line, see [CMake Command Line Configuration (Ubuntu Only)](#cmake-command-line-configuration-ubuntu-only).
+Note: If you prefer to use CMake through the command line, see [doc/installation.md#CMake Command Line Configuration (Ubuntu Only)](./installation.md#cmake-command-line-configuration-ubuntu-only).
     - Ubuntu 18: **Download and compile CMake-gui from source**.
 The default CMake-gui version (3.10) installed via `sudo apt-get install cmake-qt-gui` provokes some compiling errors.
 Required CMake version >= 3.12.
         - Uninstall your current Cmake-gui version by running `sudo apt purge cmake-qt-gui`.
         - Run `sudo apt-get install qtbase5-dev`.